vega/vega/packages/vega-projection/README.md

 This module provides a [projection](#projection) method for managing registered cartographic projections.
-By default, the projection registry include all projection types provided by the D3 4.0 [d3-geo](https://github.com/d3/d3-geo) module.
+By default, the projection registry includes all projection types provided by the [d3-geo](https://github.com/d3/d3-geo) module.

 ## API Reference